luisaziccarelli/T1A2_terminal_application/T1A2_terminal_application/README.md

 - Addional features:
     - Feature 4:  **Prep time**
     The program will also output an indication of the time it will take the user to make the meal.
-    - Feauture 5:  **Type of meal**
-    Whether the user wants to make breakfast, lunch, or dinner.
-    - Feature 6: **Servings**
-    Number of people the recipe would feed.
-    - Feature 7:  **Tools needed**
-    The type of cooking tools the user would need to use in order to prepare the meal such as: saucepan.
-    - Feature 8: **Extra ingredients**
-    Additional ingredients other than the main ingredients that the user could have to implement the recipe, such as: condiments.

 # User Interaction Experience